darrellroot/PackageEtherCapture/README.md

 2. TCP Segment Header
 3. Unknown

-We hope and expect m
+We hope and expect many additional decodes to be added, plus additional layers for application data encoded inside the UDP datagrams or TCP segments.

 ## Frame Hierarchial Data Structure Overview

 Here is an overview of the data structure hierarchy: